arq5x/kway-mergesort/README.rst

 A more detailed example with a custom STRUCT and overloading ">>" and "<<"
 ===========================================================================

 The following example illustrates how the same kway-mergesort class can be used to sort more complex data.
 Here we will create a custom struct for a simple BED record.
 The listing below defines a BED struct with three fields: chrom, start, and end.
 Now as mentioned, in order for the kway-mergesort class to sort the data, you must define overload the C++ >> and << operators so that the sorting class can know how to read and write BED data.
 Accordingly, the BED struct includes custom definitions of << and >>.
-Lastly, we need a custom comparison function (in this case, byChromThenStart) to drive how the input file is sorted.
-This function sorts first by the chromosome, then within each chromosome, it sorts by start position.
+Lastly, we need a custom comparison function to drive how the input file is sorted.
+There are two options:

+1. Overload the < operator in your struct / class.
+An example of this is provided where the < operator sorts by chrom, then start.
+2. Define a function (not class/struct method) for a custom sort.
+An example of this is provided in the "bySize" function.

-Once the STRUCT and the comparison function are setup, the only difference in this example w.r.t. the above string example, is that we tell the template we are dealing with a BED type (hence the KwayMergeSort<BED>) and we provide the new comparison function.
+Once the STRUCT or CLASS and the optional comparison function are setup, the only difference in this example w.r.t. the above string example, is that we tell the template we are dealing with a BED type (hence the KwayMergeSort<BED>) and we provide the new comparison function.

+In the example below, we first sort the file using the overloaded < operator.
+Note that we instantiate the class without passing a custom function; this tells the sorter to use the < operator defined for BED.
+We will get a compilation error if we don't provide a definition for the < operator and omit a comparison function when creating a class.

+We then change the sort criteria to use the "bySize" function.
+This change is made with the SetComparison() method.

+Lastly, we create a new class using the "bySize" function as a custom sort criteria.

 ::